Dr Fruela Fernandez

 I joined the School of Modern Languages in 2015, having previously taught at the University of Hull, the Universidad Complutense (Madrid, Spain) and the Universidad de Granada (Spain), where I obtained my PhD in Translation Studies (2011).

 I have wide professional experience in the field of translation and interpreting.
 As consecutive interpreter, I have worked for a number of international authors, such as the Nobel prize winner Seamus Heaney, the Pulitzer winners Charles Simic and Robert Hass, the novelist Michel Houellebecq, and the poet and politician Edoardo Sanguineti.
-I have also translated novels, essays, and poetry books.
-I have also volunteered for activist networks like ATTAC, Plan C and Climat21.
+I have also translated novels, essays, and poetry books, and volunteered for activist networks such as ATTAC, Plan C and Climat21.

 As author, I have published four books of poems -La familia socialista (forthcoming 2018), Una paz europea (2016, Pre-Textos), Folk (2013, Pre-Textos), and Círculos (2001, KRK)- and contribute frequently to Spanish literary magazines and debates.
 From 2007 to 2011, I was the literary director of the international festival 'Cosmopoética', which won the Reading Promotion Award of the Spanish Ministry of Culture in 2009.

 Interviews, talks, and reviews related to my academic and literary work:

 - Universidade de Vigo: guest talk and round-table on globalisation and translation (in Spanish).